frnrbt/ondorse-home/index.md

         content: >
           Including banks, insurance companies and other gatekeepers such as fintechs and crypto exchange platforms.

-          <mark>Are you struggling with the manual and burdensome processes induced by
-          the KYC refresh?</mark> Ondorse automatically populates your back office tool with the most up to date company information on the corporate customers you are engaged with.
+          Are you struggling with the manual and burdensome processes induced by the KYC refresh?</mark> Ondorse automatically populates your back office tool with the most up to date company information on the corporate customers you are engaged with.